Bendrox/MCP_chatbot/README.md

 ## Proprietary code

-- The homemade MCP server for LegiFrance "remote_legifr_mcp_server.py" is not shared in the github repo.
-This will have the impact of depriving the chatbot of access to Legifrance content.
+- The homemade MCP server for LegiFrance "legifr_mcp_server_claude.py" and "legifr_mcp_server_openai.py" are not shared in the github repo.
+This will deprive the chatbot of access to Legifrance content.

 ## 🗺️ Roadmap / To‑Do